-Ichiran is opened 24 hours, 7 days a week so don’t worry if you are craving ramen in Kyoto at night!
+Ichiran is open 24 hours, 7 days a week so don’t worry if you are craving ramen in Kyoto at night!

-Menkiya ramen restaurant, located in the Gion neighborhood of Kyoto, just on the outskirts of the Nishiki market, served one of the best ramens I had throughout my whole Japan trip.
+Menkiya ramen restaurant, located in the Gion neighborhood of Kyoto, just on the outskirts of the Nishiki market, served one of the best ramen I had throughout my whole Japan trip.

 All the staff are Japanese and speak very minimal English, and we were the only non-Japanese people eating there when we visited (usually a good sign)!
 They have some English menus though so don’t worry, you’ll be able to order even if you don’t speak Japanese!

-I had the curry ramen with pork and egg and loved it.
-It was a little bit spicy for me (despite being advertised as a 2 out of 5 on their spiciness scale) but the overall taste was great.
+We had the curry ramen with pork and egg and loved it.
+It was a little bit spicy for us (despite being advertised as a 2 out of 5 on their spiciness scale) but the overall taste was great.
 Menkiya offers a genuine Japanese experience and tasty ramen, I recommend it to anyone visiting Kyoto!

 When it comes to finding the best ramen restaurants in Kyoto, there’s one in particular you shouldn’t miss.
 This is because it’s the only restaurant in Kyoto where you can actually cook your very own ramen from scratch!

-I absolutely love learning more about the local culture through experiences (and of course food), but taking my own Kyoto cooking class made me a little nervous.
-I am definitely not a chef, but the lovely staff at Ramen Factory Kyoto make everything super easy for amateurs like me.
+We absolutely love learning more about the local culture through experiences (and of course food), but taking our own Kyoto cooking class made us a little nervous.
+We are definitely not chefs, but the lovely staff at Ramen Factory Kyoto make everything super easy for amateurs like us.